jackthb/jackthb/README.md

 # Jack Burgess

-I'm a Computer Science undergraduate with a strong focus on building functional software.
+I'm a Computer Science undergraduate with a strong focus on building product-centric software.

 - 🔭 I’m currently working full-time at @OttaTech.
 - 🌱 I’m currently learning about TypeScript, React, and Elixir